Fringe theories about the Shroud of Turin: Fringe dating

-There has been some fringe dating of the Shroud.
-According to a 2022 study by Italian researchers (De Caro et al.), who invented a new technique involving X-rays to date the material:
+There has been some fringe dating of the Shroud using methods that are unvalidated by the broader scientific and archaeological communities.
+According to a 2022 study by Italian researchers De Caro et al., who invented a new technique involving X-rays to date the material threads:

 The experimental results are compatible with the hypothesis that the TS is a 2000-year-old relic, as supposed by Christian tradition, under the condition that it was kept at suitable levels of average secular temperature — 20.0–22.5 °C — and correlated relative humidity — 75–55% — for 13 centuries of unknown history, in addition to the seven centuries of known history in Europe.
 To make the present result compatible with that of the 1988 radiocarbon test, the TS should have been conserved during its hypothetical seven centuries of life at a secular room temperature very close to the maximum values registered on the earth.

-A 2018 paper on the Shroud co-authored by De Caro and his colleagues was retracted by the journal PLOS One, because not only did their study lack sufficient controls to support their conclusions, but the provenance of the fibers used in the analysis was also questioned.
+Previously, a 2018 paper on the Shroud co-authored by De Caro and his colleagues that used wide-angle X-ray scattering alongside transmission electron microscopy, was retracted by the journal PLOS One and from the host on PubMed, because not only did their study lack sufficient controls to support their conclusions, but the provenance of the fibers used in the analysis was also questioned.
+The WAXS dating was also covered by Andrea Nicolotti who noted that from 2014 to 2022 the same pair of researchers Giulio Fanti and Liberato De Caro introduced four separate non-standard dating methods, and he urged caution regarding the reliability of their claims and origin of the unverified minute (0.5 mm × 1 mm) sample.
+Nicolotti would additionally highlight potential ideological conflicts of interest, as the creators of these protocols are known "sindonologists"—individuals who study the Shroud of Turin from an already believing perspective, and actively seek to prove its authenticity.
+In 2025, Karapanagiotis analysed experimental studies claimed to challenge the 1989 radiocarbon dating, which included the indirect X-ray method of De Caro et al., but found them to be insufficient.
+The author suggested that extracting new material, and performing a second series of radiocarbon dating would be the next necessary logical step.